 YEARLY FEES FROM £350.00

-This UK branch registration package is particularly for non-UK residents, who are requiring opening a branch of a foreign company in the UK with a prestige legal address in London for one year.
+This branch start-up package is particularly for overseas residents, who are requiring registering a branch of a foreign company in the UK with a prestige temporary legal address in London for one year.

-The following services are included into this branch start-up offer:
+The following service is included into this branch incorporation offer:

-Opening a branch or representative office with Coddan Formations Agency: the benefits: there are a number of reasons that overseas companies should choose to register a branch or representative office with Coddan.
+Branch or representative office registration with Coddan: the benefits: there are a number of reasons that overseas companies should choose to register a branch or representative office with Coddan.
 The process is hassle-free and takes a matter of minutes – simply fill in an application and let the experts do the rest.

-Creating a branch office need not be difficult, either – with Coddan, you can expect professionalism, expertise, and a package tailored precisely to your needs.
+Creating a branch office need not be difficult, either – with us, you can expect professionalism, expertise, and a package tailored precisely to your needs.

 Registering a UK branch of an overseas company: companies that set up a place of business or carry out regular business activities within the United Kingdom should open a UK branch with Companies House.
 By registering a UK branch of an overseas company, no separate legal identity is created and the obligations of the branch will remain the same as those of the parent organisation.

 For tax purposes, your branch will be considered as a permanent establishment of a non-resident company, but a UK resident or another company must be appointed to represent your branch when dealing with the tax authorities.
 Along with your representative, you will need to produce certified copies of your articles or statutes, share capital, names of the directors and your registered office.

 A large number of companies take their business to the United Kingdom each year.
 This can yield countless opportunities, but also a fair few challenges that must be thought about carefully before being overcome.
 Here are a few things to consider if you’re planning to set up a branch of your company in the Great Britain.